 Don’t ask questions about your students’ bodies that aren’t relevant to their voices.
 Transgender and non-binary people are often asked inappropriate, prying questions about our bodies.
 On my intake form for all new students, I include these questions: “Do you have any medical conditions or have you had any medical procedures that might affect your voice?” and “Do you take any medications that might affect your voice?
 What dose do you take?
 For example: steroid inhalers, hormones, antihistamines, heartburn medication, etc.” Many students don’t realize that these kinds of medications can impact their voice, and this can be helpful information for me to have as their teacher.
 By asking this question, the student can share anything they think might be relevant to your work together, and you are also respecting their privacy.

 Check in with your students regularly about how they feel singing in the range you’re working in.
 I let all of my students know up front that I will work with them on accessing the full extent of their range.
 I also take special care to let them know that if singing in one of those places is emotionally troubling for them, we can go very slowly, and do it just a little bit at a time.
 I find this is especially important when working with transgender and non-binary singers.
-Some trans women and transfeminine people are very uncomfortable accessing their chest register, and some transgender men and transmasculine people are very uncomfortable accessing their head register.
+Some trans women and transfeminine people are very uncomfortable accessing their chest register, and some transgender men and transmasculine people are very uncomfortable accessing their head/falsetto register.
 They have often had to spend a lot of energy asserting their correct gender in a world that tells them they aren’t who they know themselves to be.
-So it can be very vulnerable to sing in a register that is associated with the gender they were incorrectly assigned at birth.
+So it can be very vulnerable to sing in a part of their voice that is associated with the gender they were incorrectly assigned at birth.
 This is especially true if they are at all worried that hearing them sing in this quality will cause you to see them incorrectly and use the wrong pronouns.
 While we want to challenge all of our singers to try new things, it is important to respect our students’ boundaries and make sure that we are not taking them too far outside of their comfort zones.
+As you listen and build trust over time, your students will likely be ready to explore different parts of their voices.

 When giving examples, acknowledge the diversity of human voices and include transgender and non-binary singers.
-Help your students break down the idea that high voices are always female and low voices are always male.
-Play your students examples of singers with many different gender identities who sing in all different ranges – transgender and non-binary singers as well as cisgender male countertenors and cisgender female baritones.
-One great place to hear some great trans singers is the piece “37 'Trans Anthems' by Trans Musicians,” from The Advocate.[v]
+Help all of your students refute the idea that high voices are always female and low voices are always male.
+Play your students examples of singers with many different gender identities who sing in all different ranges – transgender and non-binary singers as well as cisgender male countertenors and cisgender female baritones, for example.
+One place to hear some great trans singers is the piece “37 'Trans Anthems' by Trans Musicians,” from The Advocate.[v]

 Don’t assume that you will be able to tell if someone is transgender or non-binary just by looking at them or hearing them sing.
 You may have already been working with transgender and non-binary singers and not known it.
 Trans people may choose to share that we are transgender with everyone, some people, or no one, and that is our decision to make.
 We do not owe it to you or anyone else to share this piece of information with you.